Derek Reid: Mycological career and travels

 In 1951, he became assistant to Dr R.W.G.
 Dennis, head of mycology at the Royal Botanic Gardens, Kew.
 On his retirement in 1975, Derek Reid took over his position and remained at Kew till his own retirement in 1987.

 Derek Reid was a naturalist and enthusiastic field mycologist, leading regular fungus forays in his native Bedfordshire for over 40 years, as well as tutoring fungus identification courses at Field Studies Centres, and evening classes at the University of London.
 He published the popular field guide to British fungi; Mushrooms and Toadstools: A Kingfisher Guide, in 1980.
 He was also able to travel far more widely than his predecessors at Kew, visiting and collecting fungi in continental Europe, the United States, the West Indies, Australia, and South Africa.
 His particular interest in South African fungi led to several joint papers with his fellow mycologist Prof. Albert Eicker at the University of Pretoria.
-In 1989, after his retirement from Kew, Reid stayed for some while in Pretoria, as Visiting Professor at the university.
+In 1989, after his retirement from Kew, Reid stayed for some while in Pretoria, as visiting professor at the university.

 Derek Reid's main interest was in the taxonomy of fungi, especially (but not exclusively) the Basidiomycota.
 He published over 200 papers on British and overseas species, mostly on agarics but also on heterobasidiomycetes, gasteromycetes, and other macrofungi, describing many new species.
 Several fungal species have been named after him, including Volvariella reidii, Peniophora reidii, and the common European Waxcap Hygrocybe reidii.

 Reid was a talented artist, and illustrated his own papers.
-Many of his paintings of rare fungi were published in his series "Coloured Icones of Rare and Interesting Fungi" in the Nova Hedwigia journal.
+Many of his paintings of rare fungi were published in his series "Coloured Icones of Rare and Interesting Fungi" in the journal Nova Hedwigia.
 He also created paintings depicting several type specimens and other fungi in the Kew Herbarium, which are now preserved in collections at Kew.